-As a rule, following major surgery, you should build up your exercise gently, a little more each day.
-Start with short walks and build up, but try not to overdo it, and if you do feel tired, take time to rest.
+Following major surgery you should build up your exercise gently.
+Start with short walks and build this up, but try not to overdo it and if you do feel tired take time to rest.

 After surgery you should not overstretch your abdominal muscles or lift heavy objects for about three months if it was an open procedure or six weeks if it was a laparoscopic (keyhole) procedure.

-There is no reason why you should not resume work, social activities or sports after this time, but be sensible about it and if you are unsure seek advice from your Consultant, Colorectal nurse or GP.
+There is no reason why you should not resume work, social activities or sports after this time, but be sensible about it and if you are unsure seek advice from your consultant, colorectal nurse or GP.